Avila is one of Spain’s magnificent fortress cities located in central Spain

 Avila is a beautifully historic city with a population of around 180,000 inhabitants, many located within its perfectly preserved medieval city walls, which are typical of the city’s predominant Romanesque architecture.

 Avila’s proximity to Spain's capital city of Madrid (about an hour’s drive away) makes it an ideal destination for those who yearn to taste the traditional, unchanged Spain while avoiding the bustle of the big city.

 Indeed, Avila within-the-walls has remained mostly unchanged since centuries ago; the atmosphere is solemn and tranquil, just as if you had gone back in time to Medieval Spain.

 The city has a wealth of monuments and other architectural sites of excellence, such as the cathedral, the mother of all of them, and several smaller churches and basilicas.

 The city holds a number of festivities, the most important of which is the Fiestas de Santa Teresa; this event takes place every October and lasts the entire month.

-Avila is the highest provincial capital in Spain, a characteristic which takes a toll on its climate.
-Winters can be long by Spanish standards and even snowy on occasions, the summers though can still be fiercely hot, fanned by terral winds.
+Avila is the highest provincial capital in Spain, a characteristic that takes a toll on its climate.
+Winters can be long by Spanish standards and even snowy on occasions, the summers though can still be fiercely hot, fanned by Terral winds.
 So don’t forget to pack some of those scarves, jumpers and jackets if you plan to visit during the winter months.

 Your first view of the city is, of course, of its majestic walls, started in 1100 and designated a UNESCO World Heritage Site – it is one of the few cities in the world whose walls fully enclose the city within them; perfect for that panoramic holiday snap.